voarsh2/UnityMCPIntegration/README.md

 This package provides a seamless integration between [Model Context Protocol (MCP)](https://modelcontextprotocol.io/) and Unity Editor, allowing AI assistants to understand and interact with your Unity projects in real-time.
 With this integration, AI assistants can access information about your scene hierarchy, project settings, and execute code directly in the Unity Editor context.

-## 📚 What is MCP?
+## 📚 Features

-The Model Context Protocol (MCP) is a standardized protocol that connects AI models to tools and context sources.
-It enables AI assistants to:
+- Browse and manipulate project files directly
 - Access real-time information about your Unity project
 - Understand your scene hierarchy and game objects
 - Execute C# code directly in the Unity Editor
 - Monitor logs and errors
 - Control the Editor's play mode
-- Browse and manipulate project files directly
+- Wait For Code Execution